Butt Pain During Pregnancy: Causes, Diagnosis And Treatment

 • Significant bleeding after a bowel movement

-• Buttock pain begin after an injury
+• Buttock pain begins after an injury

 Always seek medical advice if you are concerned about any symptoms during pregnancy.
 Take your doctor’s suggestion before taking any medications including herbal remedies in pregnancy.